 This month, I’ve been working hand-in-hand with Google account managers to review and assess a group of accounts, ultimately coming up with our top three most impactful recommendations for each account.
-During these conversations, I’ve learned a few new AdWords tips and techniques and different approaches to the “old faithfuls” we’ve been using here at WordStream for years.
+During these conversations, I’ve learned a few new Google Ads (formerly known as AdWords) tips and techniques and different approaches to the “old faithfuls” we’ve been using here at WordStream for years.

-Looking for some fresh strategies to implement in your AdWords account?
-Here are four super-actionable AdWords tips that I’ll definitely be trying in the next few weeks!
+Looking for some fresh strategies to implement in your Google Ads account?
+Here are four super-actionable Google Ads tips that I’ll definitely be trying in the next few weeks!

 The secret to lowering your CPCs and simultaneously boosting your ad rank lies in Google’s mystery metric—Quality Score.
 Savvy advertisers are perpetually tweaking their accounts in pursuit of those coveted 10’s, but achieving high scores isn’t an easy feat.
 In fact, it seems as though the only keywords that consistently score 7-10’s are branded terms.

 Branded terms are a slam dunk for many reasons.
 Firstly, it’s easy to create super-relevant ads and landing pages for these keywords, as your brand should appear regularly throughout your ad copy and website.
 Even better, the people who are searching your branded terms likely have strong intent; they know exactly what company they’re looking for so they’re apt to click on your ads and have high engagement rates on your website.

 While these keywords maybe be the holy grail for high Quality Scores, you certainly don’t want to limit your ad visibility to people who already know of and are looking for your brand.
 That said, you can leverage the power of these branded keywords to impact the Quality Scores of non-branded terms.